 If you suddenly spot your roof sagging or have water coming down into the home through a hole or crack in the roof, it is vital to get emergency roof repairs as soon as possible.
 Many roofing companies charge extra for emergency same-day service or urgent repairs on holidays and weekends.
 Expect to pay between $100 and $200 more than usual for this repair.
 Some companies have minimal emergency charges of around $150 to $200.
 It is best to get emergency roof repair if you feel your roof is in danger of collapsing, your family’s safety is at risk, or the roof has a bad leak that could damage the home.

 A good way to reduce the need for roof repairs and reduce the risk of having issues with your flat roof is to look after it correctly and carry out routine checks and maintenance tasks.
 Call in a professional roofing company once a year to carry out simple checks and inspections, at a rate of around $100 to $175.
 Or, you can inspect the roof yourself.
+(If your flat roof is on a commercial building, it's best to leave it to a pro.)

 When inspecting the roof, look closely at key areas like the membranes, drain, drip edge, and flashing.
 Try to spot any cracks, holes, alligatoring, bubbling, blistering, or other signs of damage that might get worse later.
 Call professionals to have these issues repaired as soon as possible.
 The earlier you identify issues, the simpler the repairs will be.

-It is especially important to check a flat roof after a storm or a snowfall.
+It is especially important to check a flat roof after a storm or snowfall.
 Storms can blow debris and branches onto the roof, which could cause damage.
 Snowfall may accumulate on the roof, so it might need to be removed if it does not melt or drain away quickly.
 Also, inspect the drain and check that water is flowing down, rather than pooling around the top.

 Another tip for flat roof maintenance is to ensure the surrounding trees are regularly trimmed, removing any overhanging branches.
 Otherwise, those branches could fall onto the roof during a storm or strong winds, leading to impact damage like cracks and holes.